epiphone/gradu/README.md

-# Theis topic: Migrating a web application to FaaS
+# Thesis topic: Migrating a web application to FaaS

 ## Motivation